whatupmiked/tsb_grab/README.md

 ```
 st2 rule create tsb_grab.3min.yaml
 ```
-*_NOTE_: Change the parameters in the yaml for your script location, credentials location, and path where you want the script stored.*
+*NOTE: Change the parameters in the yaml for your script location, credentials location, and path where you want the script stored.*

-## python3

-#### CENTOS 7 Python3.4 installation steps
-  1. yum install epel-release
-  2. yum install python34 python-pip
-  3. yum install python34-setuptools
-  4. easy_install-3.4 pip